ftadieee/Sneaker-Image-Classifier/README.md

 This is a complete Vibe Coding Project so please feel free to suggest any suggestion for improv or any advice :)
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________
-👟 Sneaker Classifier AI Project
+👟 Sneaker Classifier AI (Ground Zero)
-📅 Progress Report: Ground Zero to Training
-Status: Phase 2 (Training) In Progress
+A localized deep learning project built on Python, PyTorch, and fastai, utilizing an NVIDIA RTX 3050 for training and Gradio for deployment.

+📊 Project Milestones
-🚀 Phase 1: Environment & Data Architecture
+1. Environment & Data Architecture
-Infrastructure Setup: Successfully migrated project operations to the E: Drive to optimize storage and maintain a clean system environment.

-Environment Configuration: Created a dedicated Conda environment (sneakers) with Python and PyTorch integration.

-Secure Data Acquisition: * Developed a custom Python script (start_project.py) to bypass browser-based "Localhost" errors.

-Implemented OWASP-aligned sanitization to handle folder naming and input validation.

-Successfully scraped and organized 80+ high-quality images of four specific sneaker classes:
+Hardware Localization: Project established on a dedicated secondary partition (E:\Sneaker_AI) to maintain system performance and storage efficiency.

+Conda Environment: Configured a isolated sneakers environment with CUDA support for GPU acceleration.

+Scraping Engine: Developed a robust image scraper to bypass browser limitations, successfully gathering a dataset of:

 Nike Air Force 1